MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Conclusion

 \section{Conclusion}

-In this paper, we introduce \modelname, designed to augment the capabilities of LLMs for multimodal generation by aligning the LLM with a pre-trained text-to-image generation model.
-Our approach demonstrates substantial improvements, as evidenced by comprehensive experiments.
-Through this work, we aspire to set a new benchmark in multimodal generative models, opening doors to applications previously deemed challenging due to the disjointed nature of existing image and text synthesis paradigms.
+We introduce \modelname, designed to augment the capabilities of LLMs for multimodal generation by aligning the LLM with a pretrained text-to-image generation model.
+Our approach demonstrates substantial improvements.
+The limitation of \modelname is that we still find the object texture is hard to maintain in the new generation.
+Through this work, we aspire to set a new benchmark for existing and future multimodal generative models, opening doors to applications previously deemed challenging due to the disjointed nature of existing image and text synthesis paradigms.